 Saas Fee Glacier Bike

 The Glacier Bike downhill race in Saas Fee, Switzerland used to run in summer and was part snow, part trail like the Megavalanche.
-1999 was the last year they ran it in early summer and in 2004 it returned in April as a snow race from start to finish.
+1999 was the last year they ran it in early summer.
+In 2004 it returned in April as a snow race from start to finish.

-In 1999 it was billed more as a downhill marathon race but the 60 or so racers (mainly Swiss) came equipped for a full on downhill race.
+In 1999 this was billed as a downhill marathon race but the 60 or so racers (mainly Swiss) came equipped for a full on downhill race.